cnbi/CRT-Sample-Size-Determination/README.md

-# [Power analysis in cluster randomised trials]
+# Power analysis in cluster randomized trials

 ## Project organization
 - PG = project-generated
 - HW = human-writable
 - RO = read only

 ```
 .
-├── .gitignore
 ├── CITATION.md
 ├── LICENSE
 ├── README.md
-├── data               <- All project data, ignored by git
-│   ├── processed      <- The final, canonical data sets for modeling.
-(PG)
-│   ├── raw            <- The original, immutable data dump.
-(RO)
-│   └── temp           <- Intermediate data that has been transformed.
-(PG)
-├── docs               <- Documentation notebook for users (HW)
+├── docs               <- Documentation notebook for users.
-│   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
+│   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc.
-│   └── reports        <- Other project reports and notebooks (e.g. .Rmd) (HW)
+│   └── references        <- File bibtex with all the references.
 ├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG)
+│   ├── figures        <- Figures for the manuscript or reports.
-│   └── output         <- Other output for the manuscript or reports (PG)
+│   └── output         <- Other output for the manuscript or reports.
-└── scripts               <- Scripts with code for this project (HW)
+└── scripts               <- Scripts with code for this project.

 ```